Cubs vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- Chicago has a record of 22-11 when it has played as moneyline favorites with odds of -140 or shorter (66.7% winning percentage).

-- The Cubs have a 58.3% chance to win this game based on the moneyline's implied probability.
+- The Cubs have an implied moneyline win probability of 60% in this matchup.

-- In the 137 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total 71 times (71-62-4).
+- Chicago has had an over/under set by bookmakers 138 times, and have combined with opponents to go over the total in 71 of those games (71-63-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!